kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 opaque-config object the claim carries; each expression returns either a string value (the affinity key for that object) or the empty string `""` (meaning "this extractor does not apply to this object").
-A claim satisfies an applicability group when every key in that group's `cel` map returns a non-empty value across the claim's opaque configs.
-The non-empty returns from a fully-satisfied group form the claim's effective affinity key map.
+A request satisfies an applicability group when every key in that group's `cel` map returns a non-empty value across the request's in-scope opaque configs.
+The non-empty returns from all fully-satisfied applicable groups form the request's effective affinity key map.

 `sharingAffinity` is published in a dedicated **metadata slice** that is mutually exclusive with `devices`.
 Device-bearing slices in the